 3. Research design and Methodology

 A research design has the framework to be used as a guide for collecting and analyzing data to conduct research.
 In particular, it outlines details or the needed procedures formulate and achieve answers to the research problems (Mc Daniel & Gates, 2010; Zikmund et al., 2013).
-This study customs both qualitative and quantitative approaches.
+This study considered both qualitative and quantitative approaches to analyze the collected data.
 In the qualitative approach, research in the form of extensive literature reviews and focus group discussion with the respondents were conducted.
 After the qualitative phase, the quantitative phase consisted of field research, collecting data from 316 Learners through online by using self-administered questionnaires.

 3.1 Population and sample size

 The population of this study comprises of the Post graduate students of Bangladesh open University.
-The population of the current study is 871 students, who are enrolled in a total of four postgraduate programs at Bangladesh Open University's School of Business.
+The population of the current study is 871 students, who are enrolled into the four postgraduate programs at Bangladesh Open University's School of Business.
 About 37% of current CEMBA/CEMPA, MBA, and PMBA students are included in the study.

 On the sample size, Saiful et al., (2011), suggested that an applicable sample size is within 30 to 500 respondents.
 According to Cohen’s (1975) rule of thumb, 260 is the minimum size for samples in a PLS-SEM analysis for 8 arrows directed at one construct (Hair et al., 2014).
 Hair et al. (2010) explained that a big sample is needed because smaller samples are not as stable for the purpose of estimation when carrying out a test on a research model by utilizing the SEM.
 Nevertheless, no consensus has been arrived at among scholars on the adequate sample size for SEM.
 For instance, William and Holahan (1994) suggested 100 as an adequate sample size.
 According to Hair et al. (2012), a researcher must take into consideration the distribution of data, methods of estimation, complexity of models, missing data, as well as the quantity of the average variance extracted (AVE) when determining the SEM analysis’ sample size.
 A sample size of between 150 and 400 is needed and proposed when the estimation is based on maximum likelihood.
 In short, the more complex models with more variables and items require a larger sample size.
 As a result, the sample size in this study is 316, as recommended by Hair et al (2012).